Why study SfW Rural Skills?

 In this course, you will learn some of the basic practical skills required for working in land-based jobs, such as agriculture, horticulture, animal care, forestry and landscaping.

-Workers in the land-based and environmental sector account for about 2% of the Scottish workforce.
 The sector includes a wide range of industries, many of which are small but important to the Scottish economy.
-Job prospects are likely to be steady in the next five years.

 Rural Skills offers good opportunities for those who enjoy: